Atomic orbital: Orbital energy

 In atoms with one electron (hydrogen-like atom), the energy of an orbital (and, consequently, any electron in the orbital) is determined mainly by $n$.
 The $n=1$ orbital has the lowest possible energy in the atom.
 Each successively higher value of $n$ has a higher energy, but the difference decreases as $n$ increases.
 For high $n$, the energy becomes so high that the electron can easily escape the atom.
 In single electron atoms, all levels with different $\ell$ within a given $n$ are degenerate in the Schrödinger approximation, and have the same energy.
 This approximation is broken slightly in the solution to the Dirac equation (where energy depends on n and another quantum number j), and by the effect of the magnetic field of the nucleus and quantum electrodynamics effects.
 The latter induce tiny binding energy differences especially for s electrons that go nearer the nucleus, since these feel a very slightly different nuclear charge, even in one-electron atoms; see Lamb shift.

 In atoms with multiple electrons, the energy of an electron depends not only on its orbital, but also on its interactions with other electrons.
 These interactions depend on the detail of its spatial probability distribution, and so the energy levels of orbitals depend not only on $n$ but also on $\ell$.
 Higher values of $\ell$ are associated with higher values of energy; for instance, the 2p state is higher than the 2s state.
-When $\ell = 2$, the increase in energy of the orbital becomes so large as to push the energy of orbital above the energy of the s-orbital in the next higher shell; when $\ell = 3$ the energy is pushed into the shell two steps higher.
-The filling of the 3d orbitals does not occur until the 4s orbitals have been filled.
+When $\ell = 2$, the increase in energy of the orbital becomes so large as to push the energy of orbital above the energy of the s orbital in the next higher shell; when $\ell = 3$ the energy is pushed into the shell two steps higher.
+The filling of the 3d orbitals does not occur until the 4s orbitals have been filled, and the filling of the 4f orbitals does not occur all the way until the 6s orbitals have been filled.
+(See Electron configurations of the elements (data page).)